auth0/docs/articles/api/authentication/_multifactor-authentication.md

 # Multifactor Authentication

-The Multifactor Authentication (MFA) API endpoints allow you to enforce MFA when users interact with [the Token endpoints](/api/authentication#get-token), as well programmatically enroll and manage user authenticators.
+The Multifactor Authentication (MFA) API endpoints allow you to enforce MFA when users interact with [the Token endpoints](#get-token), as well enroll and manage user authenticators.

 First, request a challenge based on the challenge types supported by the application and user.
 If you know that one-time password (OTP) is supported, you can skip the challenge request.